-Step 7: When hair is completely dry, remove each pinned twist section one at a time.
+Step 7: When hair is completely dry, remove each pinned section one at a time.
 Use fingers to lightly pick each section and tousle.
-Do not use a brush or comb which may flatten the newly formed twisted sections.
+Don't use a brush or comb which may flatten the newly formed twisted sections.

-Step 8: To get a tighter tousle, use a medium barrel curling iron to curl random sections.
-Allow newly curled section to cool and arrange the finished style.
+Step 8: To achieve a tighter tousle, use a medium barrel curling iron to curl random sections.
+Allow newly curled section to cool before arranging into the finished style.

-Step 9: Spray the finished style with a good holding hairspray.
+Step 9: When finished styling, spray with a firm holding hairspray.

 Step 10: Apply a tiny drop of shine serum, drops or spray into the palms of your hands.
-Lightly brush the palms over the top of your style and you are ready to rock.
+Lightly brush the palms over the top of your style.

 (Shine products to try: Phyto - PhytoLisse (Formerly Phytodefrisant RelaxSerum)

 A tousled hairstyle like the one showcased by Charlize Theron in this article is a fabulous hair style for medium length hair.
-With some creative finger twisting, picking and tousling your hair can look sassy but sophisticated just like the award winning blonde Charlize.
+With some creative finger twisting, picking or tousling, your hair can look sassy and sophisticated just like the award winning Charlize.